 Old Fuel in a Leaf Blower

-Fuel sitting in your leaf blower for extended periods of time can begin to breakdown quickly.
+Fuel sitting in your leaf blower for extended periods of time can begin to break down quickly.
 When using straight gas, you should consume it within 30 days or add a fuel stabilizer if you don’t go through fuel this quickly.

 When using a gas and oil mix where the oil includes a stabilizer, it’s best to use the fuel within 60 days.
 Old fuel attracts moisture and can leave behind a gummy residue that restricts fuel flow to the engine.

-Using gasoline with ethanol contents greater than 10% like E15, E30 and E85 fuels will damage the engine and most likely void manufacturer warranties.
+Using gasoline with ethanol contents greater than 10% like E15, E30, and E85 fuels will damage the engine and most likely void manufacturer warranties.

 From experience submitting warranty requests for carburetor damage from several manufacturers, it’s rare to get a manufacturer to cover a carburetor when the leaf blower was purchased over 90 days prior.

-Solution: Drain any old fuel remaining in your leaf blower and fill with fresh fuel.
-This is an oil and fuel mix for a 2-cycle engine and an unleaded gasoline for a 4-cycle engine.
+Solution: Drain any old fuel remaining in your leaf blower and fill it with fresh fuel.
+This is an oil and fuel mix for a 2-cycle engine and unleaded gasoline for a 4-cycle engine.

 Add a fuel stabilizer like Sea Foam motor treatment to stabilize the fuel, clean the fuel system and reduce moisture in the fuel.